-"Many years ago, I did not join the Association of Women Accountants.
-I did not like making women distinct," she said, "but in the church.
-I see power in what women can do.
+"Many years ago, I was not interested in joining the Association of Women Accountants.
+I did not like making women distinct," Kathy said.
+"In the church, however, I see power in what women can do.

-As women's consultant with the Central Pacific, Montana North Wyoming, Pacific Northwest and Rocky Mountain conferences, she works with the conference ministers to identify needs and meet with women.
+As women's consultant with the Central Pacific, Montana North Wyoming, Pacific Northwest and Rocky Mountain conferences, she work with the conference ministers to identify and meet with women in the conferences.

-She will consult with

-churches about women's ministries and with women with ideas for conference women's projects to connect women.
+She will consult with the conferences and churches about women's ministries or women with ideas for a conference-level women's projects that will help connect women in the churches.

 "Globally-as we read in the book, Three Cups of Tea, about Afghanistan, women are under-educated," she said.

-"Churches can advocate on such women's issues.
-They also need to increase the active involvement of younger women."
+Churches can do advocacy related to such women's issues.
+They also need to increase the active involvement of younger women, Kathy said.

-For information, call 509-322-3408 or email preacherladyky@gmail. com.
+For information, call 509-322-3408 or email preacherladyky@gmail.com.